metelness/DSC640VisualAnalytics/README.md

 ### Task 2
 The second task was to convey the same message as task 1, but to the executive team.

+No new code for this task, as the dashboards reworked the existing dataset.

 ### Task 3
 The 3rd task was to create a blog for the general public to see.
 - All items are related to the blog post about the safety of flying.